2200199/codespaces-blank/README.md

-# codespaces-blank
+#Final Project
 Research Question
 When a natural disaster occurs, how do our digital identities influence the information we receive about this?

 Notes for Podcast Production
 -Some of the key questions we will be addressing are:
-▪ How are digital technologies transforming society?
+How are digital technologies transforming society?
-▪ To what extent do digital technologies curb or enhance our rights and freedom?
+To what extent do digital technologies curb or enhance our rights and freedom?
-▪ What digital skills are needed for the knowledge economy and a democratic society?
+What digital skills are needed for the knowledge economy and a democratic society?
-▪ How can we build and use our online identities?
+How can we build and use our online identities?
-▪ How might we use digital technologies as creative and engaging forms of communication?
+How might we use digital technologies as creative and engaging forms of communication?

 As a species, we are more connected than ever before, I saw this first handedly as I studied abroad from May to January.
 Though I am a citizen of the United States, I shared a common citizenship with the people I met on my travels.
 Everyone I met was also a digital citizen.